STEFnr1/project-vienna-builder/README.md

 You can also check if the container is alive in Docker, as this script will automatically register it.

 Credit for Project Vienna goes to micheal65536.
-You can find out more at https://github.com/Project-Genoa/Vienna-docker.
+You can find out more at https://github.com/Project-Genoa/Vienna-docker & https://github.com/Project-Genoa/Vienna-data.
+The script uses those repositories to download the needed data.